imversed/documents/Whitepaper.md

 Blockchain is going through the same phases, from enthusiasts mining Bitcoin on their physical computers to ASIC mining farms near power sources.
 Blockchain is evolving rapidly and is now moving from Proof-of-Work to Proof-of-Stake which makes developing a thriving community and ecosystem easier than it was before.
 Those who witnessed the progression of the Internet, understand that mass onboarding of businesses is coming next.
 Still, no blockchain has managed to develop a system that seamlessly integrates traditional businesses into blockchain and crypto.
 If a company wants to launch on Web 3.0 they would likely need a team of blockchain experts to assist them at a significant cost.
 Blockchain needs a faster and smoother onboarding system so everyday businesses can get on Web 3.0 with limited effort, and continue on building their brand.

 # Introducing Imversed

-The Imversed network plans to eliminate the barriers to blockchain technology for entrepreneurs, communities, and influencers.
-As the demand for blockchain and crypto based products and services grows, more businesses need simplified access to incorporate blockchain technology into their plan.
-Imversed is the bridge between businesses, influencers, and the community allowing users to onboard their existing business into blockchain seamlessly.
+The Imversed network wants to eliminate the barriers to blockchain technology for entrepreneurs, communities, and influencers.
+As the demand for blockchain and crypto based products and services grows, more businesses need simplified access to incorporate blockchain technology into their work.
+Imversed is the bridge between businesses, influencers, and the community which allows users to onboard their existing business into blockchain.
 Users can bring their brand and idea into crypto without having engineers, servers, or blockchain professionals on their staff.
-With Imversed, users can place blockchain under their brand, to highlight the power of it, rather than create a separate and distinct department.
+With Imversed, users can place blockchain under their brand and highlight its power, rather than create a separate department.

 Imversed provides each brand with what they call a Verse.
-A Verse provides a stage for brands to create a crypto integration like an NFT, a branded token, or governance.
-Brands don’t need to take any action to make it decentralized or distributed, because Imversed codes the Verse.
-Imversed can create Verses tokens for any brand built on it and will track the record of coins and tokens within the system.
+A Verse provides a stage to create a crypto integration like an NFT [[1]](https://ethereum.org/en/nft), a branded token, or governance.
+Brands don’t need to take any action to make it decentralized or distributed, because of Imversed codes the Verse.
+Imversed can create Verses tokens for any inbuilt brand and track the record of coins and tokens within the system.

-Imversed can be thought of as the ground level or home base of the many Verses that will be built on top of it.
-Smart Contracts are not used on the Imversed chain, but rather the technology is based on modules.
-The user doesn’t need a custom smart contract but still has rich functionality that can connect with Web 3.0 products.
+Imversed is like the ground level or home basis for many Verses above.
+Imversed is a scalable, high-throughput Proof-of-Stake blockchain that is fully interoperable with Ethereum.

+It uses the Cosmos SDK [[2]](https://github.com/cosmos/cosmos-sdk/) which runs on top of Tendermint Core [[3]](https://github.com/tendermint/tendermint/wiki) consensus engine.
+Developers leverage existing Ethereum ecosystem tooling and software in deploying smart contracts which interact with the rest of the Cosmos ecosystem [[4]](https://cosmos.network/ecosystem/apps/) !

-Because Imversed is a Proof-of-Stake (PoS) blockchain, it has the ability to give voting power to those that own the Imversed Coin (IMV).
-The more IMV, the more power and influence the user has in the community.
+Because of Imversed is a Proof-of-Stake (PoS) blockchain, it can give voting power to the owners of the Imversed Coin (IMV).
+The more IMV user has, the more he or she can influence the community.
 The core team cannot update the blockchain without the approval of IMV coin holders.
-The power is thus distributed and decentralized.
+This is how the distribution of power works.

-To create this simplified brand onboarding process, Imversed leverages a PoS blockchain engine with Byzantine Fault Tolerant (BFT) consensus, allowing blockchain to perform operations quickly and securely, even when some of the nodes fail to respond.
-Imversed is a community-driven Software-as-a-Service (SaaS) solution that makes blockchain technology accessible to the masses.
+In order to simplify the brand onboarding process, Imversed leverages a PoS blockchain engine with Byzantine Fault Tolerant (BFT) consensus, ​​it allows blockchain to perform quick and secure tasks, even when some of the nodes fail to respond.
+Imversed is a community-driven Software-as-a-Service (SaaS) solution that makes blockchain technology accessible to everyone.

 * Verses, or, crypto sub-spaces created by users
-* Stable and secured implementation of Proof-of-Stake (POS [[2]](https://www.investopedia.com/terms/p/proof-stake-pos.asp)) consensus
+* Stable and secured implementation of Proof-of-Stake (POS [[5]](https://www.investopedia.com/terms/p/proof-stake-pos.asp)) consensus
-* All verse tokens are interchangeable
+* Interchangeable verse tokens
 * Possibility to use Oracles to establish ownership and copyright for NFT tokens
 * Integrations with major e-commerce platforms enable NFT sales similar to those of traditional products
-* Multiple levels of verses, and the top-level verses can benefit from the lower-level ones
+* Multiple levels of verses (the top-level verses can benefit from the lower-level ones)
-* Infrastructure is propelled forward by a dependable engine (Imversed chain)
+* Reliable infrastructure engine (Imversed chain)

-Imversed is a blockchain application built on top of the COSMOS library that, once combined with Tendermint Core [[3]](https://github.com/tendermint/tendermint/wiki), provides a high-performance, consistent-in-use, and secure PBFT-like consensus engine with strict fork-accountability guarantees over malicious actors' behavior.
+Imversed is a blockchain application built on top of the COSMOS library that, once combined with Tendermint Core, provides a high-performance, consistent-in-use, and secure PBFT-like consensus engine with strict fork-accountability and guarantees over malicious actors' behavior.

 More information on PBFT-like consensus engines can be found in [[6]](http://pmg.csail.mit.edu/papers/osdi99.pdf).
 The BFT consensus algorithm from Tendermint Core is well-suited for scaling public Proof-of-Stake blockchains.